bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-13-the-compassion-practice.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life practices compassion without attachment to outcomes, helping others because it's right rather than because you expect gratitude, recognition, or specific results.</p>
+<p>Joa practices compassion without attachment to outcomes, helping others because it's right rather than because you expect gratitude, recognition, or specific results.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">💎 Verse 35</span></h3>
 <p>Every moment offers opportunities to practice compassion through your thoughts, words, and actions.
-The ultimate life remains alert to these chances to reduce suffering and increase joy.</p>
+Joa remains alert to these chances to reduce suffering and increase joy.</p>
 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 36</span></h3>
+<h3><span class="verse-number">💫 Verse 36</span></h3>
 <p>The compassion practice transforms you into a healer of hearts, a reducer of suffering, and a living example of love in action.
-This active compassion is the heart of the ultimate life.</p>
+This active compassion is the heart of Joa.</p>
 </div>

 <div class="chapter-footer">